thermondo/log-reporter/README.md

-# heroku timeout sentry reporter
+# heroku sentry reporter

 ## motivation

-In our Heroku apps we saw that developers tend to overlook timeouts that happen.
+In our Heroku apps we saw that developers tend to overlook some Heroku errors.
-Since we're using [sentry](sentry.io/) for error reporting, we had the idea of writing a small service that creates sentry issues for each timeout.
+Since we're using [sentry](sentry.io/) for error reporting, we had the idea of writing a small service that creates sentry issues for each error.

 We now open the codebase up, with the goal to evolve this service into something that is useful for more companies.